-\paragraph{\textbf{Asymptotic behavior of the graph Laplace operator for manifolds without boundary.}} The small-bandwidth limit $t \to 0$ of~(2) determines how $L_t$ approximates the smooth and Riemannian structure of $M$.
-For smooth manifolds without boundary, \citet{HeinAudibertLuxburgJMLR2007}, \citet{HeinAudibertLuxburgNIPS2005}, and related work of \cite{BelkinNiyogi2008} showed that, for sufficiently regular $f$ and $p$,
+\paragraph{\textbf{Asymptotic behavior of graph Laplacian for manifolds without boundaries.}} The small-bandwidth limit $t \to 0$ of~(2) determines how $L_t$ approximates the smooth and Riemannian structure of $M$.
+These asymptotics matter for spectral methods used in geometric recovery, e.g. spectra-based manifold learning.
+For smooth manifolds without a boundary, \citet{HeinAudibertLuxburgJMLR2007} (see Theorem 30), \citet{HeinAudibertLuxburgNIPS2005} (see Theorem 1), and the related work of \cite{BelkinNiyogi2008} (see Theorem 3.3, and the derivation on P. 1301) showed that, for sufficiently regular $f$ and $p$,